bitrix24/b24restdocs/api-reference/landing/page/special-pages/landing-syspage-set.md

-# Set a Special Page for the Site landing.syspage.set
+# Set a special page for the site landing.syspage.set

 {% note warning "We are still updating this page" %}